robi42/gi-source/README.md

 docker run -p 6379:6379 redis
 ```

-Alternatively, Kafka can be used transparently, see `pom.xml`.
+Alternatively, Kafka can be used transparently, see `pom.yaml`.